instructor-ai/instructor/docs/concepts/reask_validation.md

 ## Async Validation

-Pydantic doesn't support async validators out of the box at the moment.
-We've implemented two validators that you can use out of the box to run async calls.
+Pydantic doesn't support async validators out of the box.
+To get around this, we've implemented two validators that you can use out of the box to run async calls.

 This is especially useful if you are making multiple api calls in parallel.
 This implementation is heavily inspired by [pydantic-async-validation](https://github.com/team23/pydantic-async-validation/tree/64e4190494141c881ade30963390f91c3286dafc).